-Our teachers are Mrs Moore and Mrs Parkes.
+Our teachers are Mrs Parkes and Mrs Harris.
 Mr Wooly supports us in class too.

 In Oak Class we are enthusiastic about our learning and our aim is for everyone to not just participate in, but to contribute to, a lesson.
 We enjoy learning about new concepts and developing our understanding of those we know, and are very keen to demonstrate our successes.
 We are eager to take up challenges that let us show our understanding in new ways.
 We are equally at home working alone, in pairs or in small groups and are becoming good communicators who can clearly express our thinking on a subject.
 We are an inventive class and can express our learning in written form, verbally and artistically; we never miss an opportunity to be creative!

 We had a fantastic time on residential!